Bemalambda

-Bemalambda is an extinct mammal, belonging to the pantodonts.
+Bemalambda (meaning "stepped lambda") is a genus of extinct mammal, belonging to the pantodonts.
 It lived in the lower-middle Paleocene (about 63–58 million years ago) and the fossil remains have been found in China.

 Description

-It was a medium-size animal, and could reach the size of a large dog.
-The body was strong, the tail was short and the legs were strong and muscular.
-The skull was short and low, with a broad muzzle, swollen zygomatic processes, and a very small skull.
+It was a medium-sized animal, comparable in size to a large dog.
+The body was robust, with a short tail and strong, muscular legs.
+The skull was short and low, featuring a broad muzzle, swollen zygomatic processes, and a relatively small size.
 The temporal fossae were deep, the sagittal crest prominent, and the coronoid process on the mandible was very high; these characteristics indicate a more developed temporal musculature (useful for chewing) than that of the subsequent pantodonts.

 Like all pantodonts, Bemalambda had upper premolars with V-shaped ectolofi; the upper molars, however, had a transverse structure, almost zalambdodonte, with closely paired paracone and metaconus, and did not possess the dilambdodont W-shaped structure like the typical pantodonts.
-The stylar platform of the teeth from the third premolar to the third molar was very broad, and the ``ectoflexus (an additional external indentation of the molars) was deeply incised.
+The stylar platform of the teeth from the third premolar to the third molar was very broad, and the ectoflexus (an additional external indentation of the molars) was deeply incised.